SaundersEddie/Eddie-Saunders-React-Portfolio/README.md

 ## Credits

-This portfolio was designed and coded by [Eddie Saunders]{mailto:edwyn.saunders@outlook.com}
+This portfolio was designed and coded by {mailto:edwyn.saunders@outlook.com}

 ## Screenshots